infiniwave/infiniwave/README.md

 My primary languages currently include Rust and TypeScript.
 I am currently learning Rust for its practicality, flexibility, and speed.
 I started to code and learn about C# starting in 2016 while I was trying to make a desktop app on Windows.
 I learned JavaScript with Node.js in 2019 attempting to make Discord bots.
 I have now moved on to make full-stack apps using technologies such as Tailwind CSS, React/Preact, MongoDB, Express, Node, and Rust.

-I am multilingual. 中文是我的母语。En plus de l'anglais et le chinois, je suis en train d'apprendre le français _y estoy aprendiendo español_.
+I am multilingual. 中文和英语是我的母语。En plus de l'anglais et le chinois, je suis en train d'apprendre le français _y estoy aprendiendo español_.

 <!--